cole-k/mus88-final-project/Readme.md

 # Mus 88 Final Project: "Derivative"
 This is an algorithmically composed song created using Python 3, Quandl, and CSound.
 It plays the 'song' of various financial derivatives.
+You can hear the final version of the composition [here](https://soundcloud.com/cole-ck/derivative).

 ## Setup